MronakX/CSEWI24202-proj/README.md

 credit: Yuchen, [https://github.com/DuckDuckWhaleUCSD](https://github.com/DuckDuckWhaleUCSD)

-The minecraft map data is under the `benchmark` folder.
-We have a manually designed `simple` which consists of 11 blocks, and four other benchmarks `bridge`, `road`, `skyblock`, `superflat` imported from real minecraft map by using a custom Minecraft client.
-The client is prefered not to be open-sourced and thereby not presented here.
+The Minecraft map data is under the `benchmark` folder.
+We have a manually designed `simple` which consists of 11 blocks, and four other benchmarks `bridge`, `road`, `skyblock`, `superflat` imported from real Minecraft maps by using a custom Minecraft client.
+The client prefers not to be open-sourced and thereby not presented here.

 #### Example